Spamalot: Act I

 While attempting to recruit a peasant named Dennis Galahad, Arthur explains that he became King of England because the Lady of the Lake gave him Excalibur, the sword given only to the man fit to rule England.
 However, Dennis and his mother, Mrs. Galahad, are political radicals and say that any king who has not been elected by the people has no legitimate right to rule over them.
-To settle the issue, Arthur asks the Lady of the Lake and her Laker Girls (named after the cheerleading squad) to appear before Dennis, which they promptly do ("Come with Me").
-Cheered on by the girls ("Laker Girls Cheer"), the Lady of the Lake turns Dennis into Sir Galahad and together, they sing a generic Broadway love song ("The Song That Goes Like This").
+To settle the issue, Arthur asks the Lady of the Lake and her "Laker Girls" (named after the cheerleading squad) to appear before Dennis ("Come with Me").
+Cheered on by the girls ("Laker Girls Cheer"), the Lady of the Lake turns Dennis into Sir Galahad; together they sing a generic Broadway love song ("The Song That Goes Like This").
 Arthur knights Galahad, and subsequently Robin and Lancelot.
 Together with Sir Bedevere and the "aptly named" Sir Not-Appearing-In-This-Show, a knight resembling Don Quixote who promptly apologises and leaves, they become the Knights of the Round Table ("All for One").

 Arthur and the four knights gather in Camelot, a deliberately anachronistic place resembling Las Vegas's Camelot-inspired Excalibur resort, complete with showgirls, oversized dice and the Lady of the Lake as a lounge singer reminiscent of Liza Minnelli ("Knights of the Round Table"/"The Song That Goes Like This (Reprise)").
-In the midst of their revelry, they are contacted by God (a recording voiced by John Cleese in the original Broadway production, Eric Idle in the version that toured the UK, and Steve Martin in the Broadway revival), who tells them to locate the Holy Grail.
+In the midst of their revelry, they are contacted by God, (Note: A recording voiced by John Cleese in the original Broadway production, Eric Idle in the UK tour, and Steve Martin in the 2023 Broadway revival.) who tells them to locate the Holy Grail.

 Urged on by the Lady of the Lake ("Find Your Grail"), the knights set off.
 They travel throughout the land until they reach a castle, only to be viciously taunted by lewd French soldiers.
-Bedevere comes up with the idea to retaliate by sending them a large wooden rabbit in the style of the Trojan horse; however, the knights realize after the fact that they forgot to hide inside the rabbit before the French soldiers took it.
+Bedevere comes up with the idea to retaliate by sending them a large wooden rabbit in the style of the Trojan horse; however, the knights realize after the fact that they forgot to hide inside the rabbit before the French soldiers took it in.
 Defeated, they leave in a hurry when the French soldiers begin taunting them again, sending cancan dancers after them and throwing barnyard animals at them ("Run Away!").
-Arthur and his followers manage to run into the safety of the wings before the French soldiers catapult the Trojan rabbit at them.
+Arthur and his followers manage to run into the safety of the wings before the French soldiers catapult the Trojan rabbit back at them.